Cornell Supplemental Essays 2023-24 – Prompts and Advice

-The 8.7% acceptance rate for Cornell’s Class of 2025 was the lowest in school history; as late as 2003, the school still had as high as a 31% acceptance rate.
-Clearly, getting into Cornell in 2022 is vastly different enterprise than becoming a member of Big Red earlier in the millennium.
+The 7.3% acceptance rate for Cornell’s Class of 2027 was just a touch higher than last year’s 6.9%; as late as 2003, the school still had as high as a 31% acceptance rate.
+Clearly, getting into Cornell in 2023-24 is a vastly different enterprise than earlier in the millennium.
 Even if you earned a 1450+ on the SAT and maintained straight A’s throughout a high school career littered with AP and honors courses, you still need to find a way to distinguish yourself from other high school superstars.
-Fortunately, Cornell’s supplemental essay presents applicants with just opportunity they need to showcase their unique personality, writing ability, passions, and talents.
+Fortunately, Cornell’s supplemental essays present applicants with just the opportunity they need to showcase their unique personality, writing ability, passions, and talents.

 (Want to learn more about How to Get Into Cornell University?
 Visit our blog entitled: How to Get Into Cornell: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

 In addition to the required supplemental response for all applicants (new this year), each college within Cornell has its own essay requirement(s).
 Below, we examine the Cornell supplemental essays for the 2023-24 admissions cycle.